 Tip 3: Manage your Admins

-One of the top tips that Google suggests when helping companies set up a secure G-Suite experience, is learning how to manage their admins.
+One of the top tips that Google suggests when helping companies set up a secure Google Workspace experience is learning how to manage their admins.
 You’ll need to figure out which of your employees are going to have privileged access to certain tools and files.
 In most cases, giving people access to less data is better.
 The fewer points of entry you have into your essential files, the less likely it is that you’ll end up with a data breach.

-Make sure that you know the basics of the following administrator roles before you roll the full G-Suite experience out to your team:
+Make sure that you know the basics of the following administrator roles before you roll the full Google Workspace experience out to your team:

-- User management admin: These individuals can create or delete individual users in the G-Suite environment.
+- User management admin: These individuals can create or delete individual users in the Google Workspace environment.
 A user management admin might also be able to assist with things like managing security settings and user passwords.